zulip/zulip/docs/prod-install.md

 - `EMAIL_*`:
   credentials for an outgoing SMTP server so Zulip can send emails when needed (don't forget to set `email_password` in the `zulip-secrets.conf` file!).

-We highly recommend reading our [production email docs](prod-email.html) and following the test procedure discussed there to make sure you've set up outgoing email correctly, since outgoing email is the most common configuration problem.
-You may also want to update `NOREPLY_EMAIL_ADDRESS`.
+- `NOREPLY_EMAIL_ADDRESS`:
+  You can use the default here, but you want the address to be something that automatically gets filtered.

 - If desired, you can also configure additional [authentication backends](prod-authentication-methods.html) while you're editing /etc/zulip/settings.py.
-Note, however, that the default (email) backend must be enabled when you complete Step 5 (creating an organization) below.
+Note, however, that the default (email) backend must be enabled when you complete Step 7 (creating an organization) below.

-## Step 4: Initialize Zulip database
+## Step 6: Initialize Zulip database

 At this point, you are done doing things as root.
 The remaining commands are run as the `zulip` user using `su zulip`.
 To initialize